 The Things You Say and Do

-The insurance company won’t take your word alone.
+The insurance company won’t take your word about who is at fault for a car crash.
 They will want to talk to as many witnesses as possible, including the other driver, any passengers or pedestrians, and other people who might have been nearby to witness the accident first-hand.

 Photos & Videos